cr0hn/golismero-legacy/DEPLOY.md

 Updating
 --------

-If you want update an existent installation, you must write:
+If you want update an existent installation, you must run:

 ```fab -H user@myremotehost.com update```